 Three years later:

-I would have given anything to have shot video of this moment and to share with you the experiences of Ingunn and her family.
-Unfortunately I could not get the interest from Icelandic horse organizations that I needed in order to solicit sponsorship to continue the Hestakaup project.
+I would have given anything to have shot video in order to share with you the experiences of Ingunn and her family.
+Unfortunately I could not get the interest from Icelandic horse organizations that I needed in order to continue the Hestakaup project.